 He then made a very bold generalization of this example: Let a data variable z have a distribution that is independent of the parameters of the experiment that we want to analyze.
 Then z is called ancillary.
-The general condi-
+The general conditionality principle then says: One should condition the statistical analysis on the value of any ancillary data variable.

-One can discuss the principle in this generality; in fact, I have done so [26] several years ago.
+One can discuss the principle in this generality; in fact, I have done so [24] several years ago.
 But my point is now: The conditionality principle should be used on the settings chosen by Alice and Bob in the Bell experiment in their own statistical analysis of their data.
 The z is then, for each of them, the settings chosen (which in some discussions are thought about as the results of some coin tosses.)

-6 Convivial solipsism
+6 Convivial Solipsism

-A new philosophy, convivial solipsism, which may help to understand the basis of quantum mechanics, a philosophy which also may be linked to my own ideas, was recently proposed by Zwirn [17].
+A new philosophy, convivial solipsism, which may help to understand the basis of quantum mechanics, a philosophy which also may be linked to my own ideas, was recently proposed by Zwirn [18].